validatedid/vidchain-doc/tutorial.md

 }
 ```

-## Requesting (and verifying) additional Credentials
+## 2. Requesting (and verifying) additional Credentials
 Once the user has been authenticated we can start interacting with his DID using the VIDchain API.

 This is the diagram of the full flow of presentation request and verification:

 ![Presentation Request](_media/vidchain-presentation-request.jpg)

-### Request presentation
+### Request a presentation

-Let's ask him to present his credentials to identify and authorize him.
+Let's now ask the user to present his credentials to identify and authorize him.

 To do so, we just need to call the `Verifiable Presentation Service` of the VIDchain API.